SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

         --8<-- "s4_debugging_and_logging/exercise_files/vae_mnist_working.py"
         ```

 2. Try looking at the output of the profiling.
 Can you figure out which function took the longest to run?
+How do you
+    show the content of the `profile.txt` file?

+    ??? success "Solution"

+        If you try to open `profile.txt` in a text editor you will see that it is not very human readable.
+To get a
+        better overview of the profiling you can use the `pstats` module to read the file and print the results in a
+        more readable format.
+For example, to print the 10 functions that took the longest time to run you can use the
+        following code:

+        ```python
+        import pstats
+        p = pstats.Stats('profile.txt')
+        p.sort_stats('cumulative').print_stats(10)
+        ```

 3. Can you explain the difference between `tottime` and `cumtime`?
 Under what circumstances does these differ and
     when are they equal.